Achahoish

 Achahoish (Achadh a’ Chòis) is a village on the west coast of Knapdale in the Scottish council area of Argyll and Bute.
 In 1882, Wilson's The Gazetter of Scotland described Achahoish as a "...hamlet at the head of Loch Killisport.
 It has a post office...".

-Achahoish recently benefited from the government's PPP funding and received a new primary school with two classrooms catering for the 20 local children from the small villages and hamlets in the area.
+Achahoish recently benefited from the government's PPP funding and received a new primary school with two classrooms catering to the 20 local children from the small villages and hamlets in the area.
 The school opened in the summer of 2005.